 Transport

-If you plan to use the public transport in Edmonton, a monthly travel pass will cost you just over $100.
+If you plan to use public transport in Edmonton, a monthly travel pass will cost you just over $100.
 But that $100 doesn’t necessarily get you the most reliable service.
 Edmonton’s public transport has a reputation for being unreliable.
 It is also not that great outside the city centre.

 Because of the issues with the public transport system, many people opt to use their own cars in Edmonton.
 The good news for all car owners in Edmonton is that the city has some of the cheapest gasoline prices in Canada.
 At the time of writing, a liter of gasoline will cost you $1.28 in Edmonton.